njustus/responsive-mpd/README.md

 - change the ```conf/mpd.conf``` file to sweet your needs
 - start the client via ```activator run```
 - open up the client in a web-browser at ```http://<serveradress>:9000```

+# License
+Responsive mpd is distributed under the terms of the __GNU General Public License Version 3__ - see *LICENSE* file for copying permission.